-Contributions of This Paper.
-This paper presents a novel hijacking detection method based on gyroscopes and GPS, but can much better overcome the error problem compared with the method proposed in [7] (called DATE method for short).
-Instead of comparing accelerations in body-fixed coordinate, the main idea is to compare the trajectory variation trends between 1) yaw calculated by the angular velocity, and 2) the angle enclosed by its GPS trajectory and the line in the direction of the geographical North Pole, more details will be discussed in Section 4.
-In this way, the hijacking detection accuracy, especially when no hijacking occurs in curve trajectory situations, could be improved by avoiding some calculation errors due to fewer, simpler calculation procedures and some measurement errors brought from the accelerations measurement procedures compared with DATE method.
-Experiments show that our method is very effective to precisely detect hijacking in such situations even we use much more complexity randomly generated curves than [7].
-While, in general, this method may just work ordinary in the case that the drone flies a straight line, because of lesser information that proposed method considered, i.e. no using any accelerometer in detection method.
-However, DATE method does it well in such situations.
-Therefore, in order to compensate both disadvantages, we decide run both methods on the drone to guarantee the high accuracy results.
-This is another contribution in this paper.
-On the other hand, the most complex calculation procedures, i.e. integrations in both proposed method and DATE method, are reused from INS in autopilots, so the complexity of our method is very low, and is suitable to be implemented on the micro-controllers of common civil drones.
+Contributions of This Article.
+This article presents a novel hijacking detection method based on gyroscopes and GPS, and can much better overcome the error problem compared with the method proposed in Ref.
+[7] (called the DATE method for short).
+Instead of comparing accelerations in a body-fixed coordinate, the main idea is to compare the trajectory variation trends between (1) yaw calculated by the angular velocity, and (2) the angle enclosed by its GPS trajectory and the line in the direction of the geographical North Pole; more details will be discussed in Section 4.
+In this way, the hijacking detection accuracy, especially when no hijacking occurs in curve trajectory situations, could be improved by avoiding some calculation errors due to fewer, simpler calculation procedures and some measurement errors brought from the accelerations measurement procedures compared with the DATE method.
+Although we generate more complex flight curves compared with Ref.
+[7], experiments show that our method is still very effective to precisely detect hijacking.
+While, in general, this method may just work ordinarily in the case that the drone flies in a straight line, because of lesser information, that proposed method is considered, i.e., not using any accelerometer in the detection method.
+However, the DATE method does it well in such situations.
+Therefore, in order to compensate both disadvantages, we decided to run both methods on the drone to guarantee the high accuracy results.
+This is another contribution in this article.
+On the other hand, the most complex calculation procedures, i.e., integrations in both the proposed method and the DATE method, are reused from INS in autopilots, so the complexity of our method is very low, and it is suitable to be implemented on the micro-controllers of common civil drones.

-The rest of paper is organized as follows.
+The rest of this article is organized as follows.
 In the next section, a brief overview of related works is given.
-The background of INS and DATE method is introduced in Section 3.
-In Section 4, it presents the proposed method in detail.
-In Section 5, it evaluates the effectiveness of the proposed method and finally, we conclude the paper in Section 6.
+The background of the INS and DATE methods is introduced in Section 3.
+Section 4 presents the proposed method in detail.
+Section 5 evaluates the effectiveness of the proposed method, and finally, we conclude the article in Section 6.